 A best paper will be awarded in each theme/track, with the Learning, teaching and assessment in hospitality management education receiving the Clive Robertson award.

 Length of papers

 Papers should be 1500 words long (excluding notes, references, author details, keywords and abstract).
 Revised papers should not exceed 2000 words.

-The covering information will be submitted via the online form and will be hidden from the panel of reviewers, so please ensure this information is not included in the document that you upload.
+Covering information will be submitted via the online form and your name, postal and email addresses will be hidden from the panel of reviewers, so please ensure this information is not included in the document that you upload, or your abstract.

 All articles should be written in Word and double-spaced, with 2.5 cms margins on all sides.
 The font should be 12 point.
 The main body text should be justified, with paragraphs separated by a line.

 Please do not exceed three levels of headings.
 The recommended format for headings are:

 The recommended style for quotations embedded into a paragraph is single quote marks, with double quote marks used for a second quotation contained within the first.
 All long quotations (over 40 words) should be ‘displayed’– i.e. set into a separate indented paragraph with an additional one-line space above and below, and without quote marks at the beginning or end.